learn-academy-2019-delta/javascript-intro-assessment-1-smbecerra/js-intro.md

   JavaScript makes the internet work, along with HTML & CSS.
 It is a very dynamic and continously evolving programming language that allows us to have the interactivity with websites that we currently do.

   Researched answer: JS is a scripting language that makes our websites more complex and dynamic.
-It is what allows us to provide sites with content updates, interactive maps, 2D/3D graphics, and etc. It is also a continously evolving programming language
+It is what allows us to provide sites with content updates, interactive maps, 2D/3D graphics, and etc. It is also a continously evolving programming language that will continue to play an important role in the future of web development.

 9. Give a brief description of proper pair programming techniques.
 What are the rolls of each person?

   Your answer: Driver and Navigator.

-  Researched answer:
+  Researched answer: In pair programming, the driver is the programmer writing the code, listening carefully to the navigators indications.
+The navigator communicates what code to write while also keeping an eye out for syntax errors.

 10. What is one thing we did in class this week you found helpful?

-  Your answer:
+  Your answer: Pair programming has been very helpful when learning how to solve the different types of problems we are tasked with.
+Being able to use two heads instead of one when is tremendously useful when coming across a problem that I might have the first steps toward solving but that might require more insight from my partner to completely figure out.

   Researched answer: